AlexandreSosi/msv-account-credit/README.md

  ---
  With URL api you can access two operations:

- But before you need git clone other project for get token Authorizer, and read Readme.
+ But before you need get git clone other project for get token Authorizer, and read README.md.
 You will need UserPollClientId and UserPoolid

   ![Screenshot](AccountFunction/docs/web-token.png)

   Click and copy this and add than to Header of Postman